-Statistics shows that 80% of 911 calls are from cell phones in most areas.
+Statistics show that 80% of 911 calls are from cell phones in most areas.

 911 Alert app is not targeting any specific market in particular but it is keen to get a lot of women as users of the app.

-“Women as a whole are taught and told to be more safety conscious than men.
-Women are the caregivers and nurtures of their kids more than men are who would like to have an app like this on their kids phone in case of an emergency.”
+“Women as a whole are taught and told to be more safety-conscious than men.
+Women are more often the caregivers and nurturers of their kids.
+These mothers would like to have an app like this on their kids phone in case of an emergency.”